FAQ

 Can I hide my grades?

 Yes.
 Adding qualifications is entirely optional, and you can include the subject without a grade if you prefer.
 You can also remove or edit any qualification at any time from the Edit Profile page.
+In addition, the Settings page has a Hide grades toggle that keeps your grades visible only to your connections, and a separate Hide university offers toggle that does the same for your university applications.

 How do I connect with other students?